weavery/sworn/README.md

 Sworn is written in [OCaml], an excellent programming language for crafting compiler toolchains.

-Sworn is a multi-pass compiler consisting of the following stages:
+Sworn is a standard multi-pass compiler consisting of the following stages:

 ![Flowchart](https://github.com/weavery/sworn/blob/master/etc/flowchart.png)